dennissxz/data-science-handbook/_sources/33-dimensionality-reduction/00-dimensionality-reduction.md

 Unsupervised dimensionality reduction is very challenging.
 If we happen to have multiple data views, it can be easier.

 View means the number of ways we describe a data object.

 - picture: pixel value + captions
+- picture: one with rotation noise, the other with pixel noise
 - wiki webpage: page texts + hyper link structure
 - articles: two languages
 - speech: voice wave + video of mouth